Zemzemfiras1/Mastering_Linux_Tutorials/Tutorials/Tuto1:Directories and file creation.md

         open my_1st_file

  **here** you just created your first file then you opened it via a text editor.
-Linux give you many choises in text editing, other than creating a file then write in it, simply you can create and read and write directly *via yout terminal*.
+Linux give you many choises in text editing, other than creating a file then write in it, simply you can create and read and write directly *via your terminal*.

  8. One of the most popular text editors like Vim and gedit is *nano*;

         nano file2.txt

-  - one you press enter, You'll be in nano's window where you can write or just paste those lines;
+  - When you press enter, You'll be in nano's window where you can write or just paste those lines;

         Without continual growth and progress, such words as improvement, achievement, and success have no meaning.